speniunnyvj/starling/SoftwareUpdate.txt

-Fix an issue with flatbuffer version for Raspberry Pi (#8311)
+Fix device counting method to account for double-digit device IDs (#8502)